 - Replacement of an authentic watch with a counterfeit replica of the same weight and dimensions

-Loss or complete disappearance during delivery
+Loss or complete disappearance during the delivery process

-BR Gang Forum notes: "Some carriers do not insure luxury watches or jewelry—it’s important to know this because if the package is lost, there will be no compensation. " A package containing a watch can disappear without a trace: due to an automated sorting error, loss during transshipment, or misplacement at a logistics hub.
+BR Gang Forum notes: "A number of carriers do not insure luxury watches or jewelry—it’s important to know this because, if the parcel is lost, there will be no compensation".
+A parcel containing a watch can disappear without a trace: due to an automated sorting error, loss during transshipment, or misplacement at a logistics hub.
 Without adequate ad valorem insurance, the seller bears the full cost of the loss.

-Sources: Chrono24 – Shipping stages for luxury watches, Evertrans – Watch Handling Protocols
+Sources: Chrono24 – Shipping Stages for Luxury Watches, Evertrans – Watch Handling Protocols

-💡 PRO Tip: Evertrans (luxury shipping) uses "watertight, hermetically sealed containers, anti-static foam, and individual securing systems. " Each piece is photographed before packaging and is packed in a controlled atmosphere to prevent oxidation and temperature fluctuations.
-For watches priced over €20,000, follow this protocol: 6-angle HD photos + silica desiccant + antistatic film.
+💡 PRO Tip: Evertrans (luxury shipping) uses "watertight, hermetically sealed containers, antistatic foam, and individual securing systems. " Each piece is photographed before packaging and is packed in a controlled atmosphere to prevent oxidation and temperature fluctuations.
+For watches priced over €20,000, follow this protocol: 6-angle HD photos + silica gel desiccant + antistatic film.

 - Triple-wall corrugated cardboard with a 3–5 cm margin on all sides